Last Updated on

-Since it is an open-source software tool, it is best for individuals, businesses, and small agencies that are running on a budget.
+Since it is an open-source software tool, it’s best for individuals, businesses, and small agencies that are running on a smaller budget.
 You can also use it for educational, tutorial, and demonstrative purposes.
-It is also useful for writing basic scripts for television and movies.
+Finally, it’s useful for writing basic scripts for television and movies.

 - User-friendly and intuitive interface

 - Unobtrusive copy protection (you can install it on as many computers you want)

 - Advanced auto-cheat feature (you can input the number of pages you require)